Tanq16/blog_site/_posts/misc-tech/2024-06-06-gha-docker-arch.md

 All of this changed, and the state of ARM observed a massive shift in adoption at the end of 2020 due to Apple launching the M1 series of processors, which can be seen as the big brother of Apple's high-performant chipsets from previous iPad pros.
 With the popularity of those M-series laptops, everyone who bought a laptop, including most businesses that relied on Apple computers had ARM64 processors.
 That's where issues with cross-architecture builds came to light.

 Apple launched Rosetta - an emulator to support x86-64 code by performing dynamic translation of the instruction set from x86-64 to ARM64 before an x86-64 process is executed.
 However, several apps still didn't run on this, and things like debugging or writing code that runs for everyone became harder and harder.
 Many open-source projects don't support ARM (ARM64 or aarch64) today!
-Projects can be built manually wherever needed, but that had two issues ->
+Projects can be built manually wherever needed, but that had two issues &rarr;

 - Building from scratch takes time as compared to using pre-built binaries
 - Projects can depend on other projects that don't have ARM variants, which will cause the build to fail